 So far I have dwelt on the characterisation of the book, but for all you puzzle fans, who fear this story won’t be for them, I would say that this tale also has a pretty neat and fiendish puzzle for the reader to contend with.
 Foldes has the ability to make you think she is making things too easy, but all the while she is slipping a number of clever clues passed you.
 The setting of the novel, WW2, plays in this to an extent and additionally there are times where Foldes uses her setting to consider the future, in particular what society will be like after the war.
 The role of women weaves it way through the text with some female relations being quite defiant in their desire for a career, whilst with others there is a sense of their ambitions having being thwarted.
 Power relations between men and women in this story are far from clear cut, which only adds to the interesting mixture of characters.

-Unlike with some great reads by obscure authors, this is a well put together mystery and crafted mystery, which you can easily buy online for a reasonable price and you’ll not be surprised that I strongly urge you all to do so, as it really is a brilliant book.
+Unlike with some great reads by obscure authors, this is a well crafted and put together mystery, which you can easily buy online for a reasonable price and you’ll not be surprised that I strongly urge you all to do so, as it really is a brilliant book.